wwt/SwiftCurrent/.github/guides/Getting Started with SwiftUI.md

 ### Let's discuss what's going on here

-#### **Wait, where is the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html)?**
+#### **Wait, where is the `Workflow`?**

 <details>

-In SwiftUI, the [Workflow](https://wwt.github.io/SwiftCurrent/Classes/Workflow.html) type is handled by the library when you start with a [WorkflowLauncher](https://wwt.github.io/SwiftCurrent/Structs/WorkflowLauncher.html).
+In SwiftUI, the `Workflow` type is handled by the library when you start with a `WorkflowLauncher`.
 </details>

 #### **Where is the type safety, I heard about?**

 <details>

-[WorkflowLauncher](https://wwt.github.io/SwiftCurrent/Structs/WorkflowLauncher.html) is specialized with your `startingArgs` type.
-In [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html), these types are supplied by the `WorkflowInput` and `WorkflowOutput` associated types.
+`WorkflowLauncher` is specialized with your `startingArgs` type.
+In `FlowRepresentable`, these types are supplied by the `WorkflowInput` and `WorkflowOutput` associated types.
 These all work together to create compile-time type safety when creating your flow.
 This means that you will get a build error if the output of `FirstView` does not match the input type of `SecondView`.
 </details>

 #### **What's going on with this `startingArgs` and `passedArgs`?**

 <details>

-`startingArgs` are the [AnyWorkflow.PassedArgs](https://wwt.github.io/SwiftCurrent/Classes/AnyWorkflow/PassedArgs.html) handed to the first [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) in the workflow.
+`startingArgs` are the `AnyWorkflow.PassedArgs` handed to the first `FlowRepresentable` in the workflow.
 These arguments are used to pass data and determine if the view should load.

-`passedArgs` are the [AnyWorkflow.PassedArgs](https://wwt.github.io/SwiftCurrent/Classes/AnyWorkflow/PassedArgs.html) coming from the last view in the workflow.  `onFinish` is only called when the user has gone through all the screens in the `Workflow` by navigation or skipping.
+`passedArgs` are the `AnyWorkflow.PassedArgs` coming from the last view in the workflow.  `onFinish` is only called when the user has gone through all the screens in the `Workflow` by navigation or skipping.
 For this workflow, `passedArgs` is going to be the output of `FirstView` or `SecondView` depending on the email signature typed in `FirstView`.
 To extract the value, we unwrap the variable within the case of `.args()` as we expect this workflow to return some argument.
 </details>

 ## Interoperability With UIKit
-You can use your `UIViewController`s that are [FlowRepresentable](https://wwt.github.io/SwiftCurrent/Protocols/FlowRepresentable.html) in your SwiftUI workflows.
+You can use your `UIViewController`s that are `FlowRepresentable` in your SwiftUI workflows.
 This is as seamless as it normally is to add to a workflow in SwiftUI.
 Start with your `UIViewController`

 ```swift
 import UIKit